-Master's degree programs also meeting requirements for initial teacher licensure must follow the same policies and guidelines for field/clinical experience, student teaching/internship and licensure examinations as do undergraduate programs.
+Master's degree programs also meeting requirements for initial teacher licensure follow the same policies and guidelines for field/clinical experience, student teaching/internship and licensure examinations that undergraduate programs do.
 Students should consult policies and guidelines published in the undergraduate College of Education section of the catalog for more information.

-Thesis or Master's Project Deadline
+Thesis or Master's Project Deadlines

-Students completing a thesis or project must meet the published deadline for submission to the Graduate School.
-In addition, the thesis or project must be submitted to the college associate dean by the date published by the college.
+Students completing a thesis or project must meet the published deadlines for submission to the College of Education and the Graduate School.

-Program Requirements

-Master of Education in Art Education
+Program Requirements Master of Education in Art Education